What is depression?

 There are many ways to treat depression.
 Use the information below as a guide to help you understand your treatment options.
 Always speak with your doctor to determine the best treatment for you.

 Counseling, also known as talk therapy, can be an effective way to treat depression.
-It involves regular visits with a behavioral health professional who will help you learn ways to cope with stress, manage your symptoms and improve your relationships.
-It is important to feel comfortable and safe with your behavioral health professional, and you may need to talk with a few to find one who feels right.
+It involves regular visits with a mental health professional who will help you learn ways to cope with stress, manage your symptoms and improve your relationships.
+It is important to feel comfortable and safe with your mental health professional, and you may need to talk with a few to find one who feels right.

 Antidepressant medication can be an effective tool in helping to treat depression.
 It works by helping to balance chemicals in the brain, which can help you feel more like yourself again.